You found my blog. You read my articles. Now, you can watch my videos on YouTube.

 An image is a thousand words.
 A video, which is a series of images glued together, is a million words.
 Instead of putting them on paper, I put them on the screen for a more pleasant and enjoyable experience.

-Below, you can find the five most recent articles I wrote or videos I made about filmmaking.
+You can find the five most recent articles I wrote or videos I made about filmmaking here.

 ✔️ = I have personally used the service/software.